icylace/deep-into-the-code/Swift/info.md

-This is loosely upon "The Swift Programming Language (Swift 3)" and other resources.
+This is primarily and loosely based "The Swift Programming Language (Swift 3)".